 Emceed by WKTV’s Steve McMurray and co-chaired by Sam Berardino of Morgan Stanley, Gary Scalzo of Scalzo, Zogby & Wittig, and William Kline of Adirondack Financial Services; this special evening will showcase individuals who personify the Scout mission to grow young leaders in our community.
 Oneida County Sheriff Robert M. Maciol will deliver the keynote address, sharing firsthand what it takes to motivate others to set new standards of excellence for themselves.

 In addition to his work in Oneida County, Maciol represents Oneida County at the state level and serves on several committees.
 He currently serves as the first vice president of the New York State Sheriff’s Association, chairman of the Oneida County Sheriff’s Law Enforcement Foundation and is a member of the New York State Division of Criminal Justice Accreditation Council, Mohawk Valley Chapter of the Red Cross and YWCA Domestic Violence Coalition.
 Maciol is also a member of the NY Farm Bureau, Sons of the American Legion Post 1376, Polish League of American Veterans (honorary), Firemen’s Association of the State of New York and the New York Mills and Oneida County historical societies.

 The annual Eagle Scout Project of the Year award will again be a highlight of the event.
 The four finalists and their families will be on hand for the announcement of the winner, hearing it for the first time right along with dinner attendees.

-The dinner will be at the Hotel at Utica Center in Utica, NY and begin with hors d’oeuvres at 6:00PM.
+The dinner will be at the Delta Hotels by Marriott Utica, 200 Genesee St and begin with hors d’oeuvres at 6:00PM.
 Dinner and Program at 6:45PM.